edgeble-sdk/linux/start.rst

 - *Neural Compute Modules:* NCM's are Compute or System On Modules (COM/SOM) built on top of High Performace, Ultra Vision AI Accelerators with on-module WiFi and Camera accessing for Edge AI-enabled solutions.
 See :ref:`link_ncm`

 - *Open Source BSP:* Board Supported Packages delivers Boot firmware and Linux Kernel in the form Debian distribution via Debos and Embedded Rootfilesystems via Yocto/OE layers.
+See :ref:`link_bsp`.

 - *GPU/VPU:* Set of Open Source and closed acceleration tools for accessing Video, Graphics to the user-space.